 ARTICLE 17 CALL OUT PAY

-17.01 When an Employee is called back to work by an authorized representative of the Employer for a period in excess of two (2) hours, including time spent traveling directly to and from work, he shall be paid at the applicable overtime rate for hours worked pursuant to Article 16 - Overtime.
-For such call out on a paid holiday the rate of pay shall be in accordance with Article 29 - Paid Holidays.
+17.01 When an Employee is called back to work by an authorized representative of the Employer for a period in excess of two (2) hours, including time spent traveling directly to and from work, they shall be paid at the applicable overtime rate for hours worked pursuant to –the Overtime Article.
+For such call out on a paid holiday the rate of pay shall be in accordance with Paid Holidays Article.

 17.02 Subject to Clause 17.03 an Employee who is called out to work one or more times within a two (2) hour period and for whom the time worked and the time spent traveling directly to and from work totals two (2) hours or less, shall be paid at straight time for a minimum of three (3) hours.